wI2L/kubectl-vpa-recommendation/README.md

     <a href="LICENSE"><img src="https://img.shields.io/badge/License-MIT-blue.svg"></a>
 </p>

-A `kubectl` plugin to show the difference between the recommendations of a `VerticalPodAutoscaler` and the actual resources requests of the targeted controller's pod(s).
+A `kubectl` plugin to show the differences between the recommendations of a `VerticalPodAutoscaler` and the actual resources requests of the targeted controller's pod(s).

 The plugin is compatible with Kubernetes servers starting from version 1.16, which have the `autoscaling.k8s.io/v1` API group installed.
 See the other [prerequisites](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler#prerequisites) for using VPAs on your cluster.